hazelcast/hazelcast-jet/site/docs/get-started/intro.md

 Welcome to Hazelcast Jet!

-In a nutshell, Jet allows you to write modern, lambda-oriented Java code that focuses purely on data transformation while Jet does all the heavy lifting of getting the data flowing and computation running on all the hardware you allocate to it.
-The data flows can be both bounded (batch jobs) or unbounded (streaming jobs).
+Hazelcast Jet allows you to write modern, lambda-oriented Java code that focuses purely on data transformation while it does all the heavy lifting of getting the data flowing and computation running on all the hardware you allocate to it.
+The flows can be both bounded (batch jobs) or unbounded (streaming jobs).

 These are some of the concerns Jet handles well: